Dignity in Work For All Migrant Fishers

 Koalisi Buruh Sawit (KBS) and allied unions called on oil palm companies to fulfill the sustainability criteria and reiterated their call for a dedicated Bill on the Protection of Palm Oil Workers (RUPBS) in Indonesia, alongside the need for continued international cooperation and solidarity to tackle systemic issues facing palm oil workers worldwide.

-Training (JAP): Upholding Human Rights in the Supply Chain
+Training (JPN): Upholding Human Rights in the Supply Chain

 このたび 「Dignity in Work for All Japan」 主催により、人権デューデリジェンス(HRDD)の一環として効果的なサプライヤー責任システムの構築に必要となる重要な知識を共有する研修を開催いたします。